AnuragBambardekar/Cricket-Tools/DLS_Calculator/DLS.md

 Today we know it as Frank <font color="blue">Duckworth</font> - Tony <font color="red">Lewis</font> - Steven <font color="green">Stern</font> method.

+<font color="green">The DLS calculator apk file found on the ICC website version 5.0 supposedly uses the DLS Profesional Edition table so the DLS par scores calculated are different.</font>

+<font color="green">At the top level of the game, the DLS method is now used.
+This requires use of a computer program.
+At lower levels of the game, where use of a computer cannot always be guaranteed, the D/L Standard Edition is used.
+This is the method which was used universally before 2004; it is operated manually using the published tables of resource percentages. </font>~ICC

 ## Concept of Resources -- D-L (Duckworth/Lewis) method of adjusting target scores in interrupted one-day cricket matches - Standard Edition

     Wickets left: 10